[Food Hacks] 22 Freezer Hacks to Help You Eat Healthily and Save $$

 1. Freeze milk in ice-cube trays

 Want to make a thicker smoothie?
 Struggle to get through your milk before it goes bad?
 Freeze milk in ice-cube trays.
-Pop out a milk-cube and it to your smoothie, tea or coffee.
-See image below of milk in ice-cube trays.
+Pop out a milk-cube and add it to your smoothie, tea or coffee.

 2. Buy seasonal fruit in bulk when on discount – and freeze

 I recently bought 18 punnets of strawberries (a tray) for $7!
 I’ve been enjoying delicious strawberry smoothies and strawberry sorbet ever since.
 When you see cheap fruit, buy up big and get freezer-happy.
 They are great for smoothies and frozen desserts.
 I love mangoes (for mango sorbet), berries and peaches.